lichess-org/external-engine/README.md

 | --- | --- |
 | `secret` | The *secret* token as provided in the registration above.
 The provider must check and reject connection attempts if the token does not match. |
 | `session` | Each new tab or session will have a different identifier.
 Reconnections will reuse the identifier. |

-### Important considerations for providers

-The most straight-forward implementation would be to forward all WebSocket messages to a UCI engine as a thin proxy.
-However, some important considerations arise that require dealing with UCI specifics and tracking the engine state.

-* :warning: With many UCI engines, a malicious user who can execute arbitrary commands will be able to damage the host system, cause data loss, exfiltrate data, or even achieve arbitrary code execution.

-  Recommendation: Use the `safe-uci` adapter (TODO) as a wrapper around the engine.
-If possible, bind the server only on the loopback interface to limit the attack surface (TODO: more obvious secret).

-* Network connections can be interrupted.

-  Recommendation: Send pings over all WebSocket connections at intervals.
-  If a client times out or disconnects, stop ongoing searches in order to prevent deep or infinite analysis from consuming resources indefinitely.

-* Clients may open multiple connections.

-  Recommendation: Manage shared access to a single engine process.
-  At each point, one of the WebSocket connections has an exclusive session with the engine.
-Track the engine state and options associated with each session.

-  When receiving a message (except `stop`) on a connection, an exclusive session is requested for that connection.
-In order to switch sessions, end any ongoing search in the previous session (by injecting `stop`) and wait until any outstanding engine output has been delivered.
-Then issue `ucinewgame`, to ensure the following session is clean, and reapply any options associated with the session (TODO).